ETSOO/restclient/README.md

 ### Initialization

-- Depending on the envioronment, fetch first.
-If fetch is not supported, use axios.
+- Depending on the envioronment, fetch first, then use axios.
-- Under node, node-fetch will be applied.
+- Under node, supports node-fetch.

 ```ts
 import { createClient } from '@etsoo/restclient';